United States Department of Justice Antitrust Division

 The United States Department of Justice Antitrust Division is a division of the U.S. Department of Justice that enforces U.S. antitrust law.
-It has exclusive jurisdiction over U.S. federal criminal antitrust prosecutions.
-It also has concurrent jurisdiction over civil antitrust enforcement, although it shares civil antitrust enforcement jurisdiction with the Federal Trade Commission (FTC).
-The Antitrust Division often works jointly with the FTC to provide regulatory guidance to businesses.
+It has exclusive jurisdiction over federal criminal antitrust prosecutions, and it shares jurisdiction over civil antitrust enforcement with the Federal Trade Commission (FTC).

-The Division is headed by an Assistant Attorney General, who is appointed by the President of the United States with and by the advice and consent of the Senate, and reports to the Associate Attorney General.
-The current Assistant Attorney General for the Antitrust Division is Jonathan Kanter, who was sworn into office November 16, 2021.
+The Division is headed by an assistant attorney general, who is appointed by the president of the United States with the advice and consent of the Senate, and who reports to the associate attorney general.
+The current assistant attorney general for the Antitrust Division is Gail Slater.

 History

 On February 25, 1903, Congress earmarked $500,000 for antitrust enforcement.
 On March 3, 1903, Congress created the position of Antitrust AG, with a salary to be paid out of the funds earmarked for antitrust enforcement.
-The 1904 DOJ Register identified two professional staffers responsible for enforcement of antitrust laws, but it wasn't until 1919 that the Division was formally established.
+The 1904 DOJ Register identified two professional staffers responsible for enforcement of antitrust laws, but the Division was not formally established until 1919.

 Attorney General A. Mitchell Palmer “effected the first important reorganization" of DOJ since it was first established in 1870.
 Palmer organized DOJ into divisions, and placed the AtAG “in charge of the Anti-Trust Division.”
 Palmer's annual report for the fiscal year ending June 30, 1919 contained the first public statement that DOJ had a component called the "Antitrust Division."

 2013 closure of field offices

 The closure of four of the Antitrust Division's criminal antitrust offices in January 2013 generated significant controversy within the Division and among members of Congress.
-The Attorney General posited that the closure of these offices will save money and not negatively affect criminal enforcement.
+The Attorney General posited that the closure of these offices would save money and not negatively affect criminal enforcement.

-A significant number of career prosecutors have voiced contrary opinions, noting that the elimination of half of the Division's criminal enforcement offices will increase travel expenses and diminish the likelihood of uncovering local or regional conspiracies.
+A significant number of career prosecutors voiced contrary opinions, noting that the elimination of half of the Division's criminal enforcement offices would increase travel expenses and diminish the likelihood of uncovering local or regional conspiracies.